dobromir-hristov/vuecommunity/docs/guide/ecosystem/server-side-rendering.md

 With SSR, pages are displayed with nice previews, as both the page content it self and meta tag data is present, allowing for social media crawlers to extract what they need.

-### Faster initial interaction

-Even though the browser still needs to download and run the whole JavaScript bundle, because the page is already rendered, the user can actually start browsing at that point.
-This can directly result in a lower drop-off ratio, as users hate waiting.

-### Removes white page flicker

-This is not as big of a deal, but because the page does not need to be rendered on the client, there will not be a white flicker while the page is being being rendered.
-This can however be easily mitigated with a loading screen or something similar.
+### Time To First Paint (TTFP)

+Pages will be rendered faster when using SSR, as the browser does not need to download the whole JavaScript bundle to start rendering.
+This does not however mean a fully functioning website.
+Read [Problems with SSR - Time to interaction](#time-to-interaction) for more info.

 ## Problems with SSR

-Even though SSR sounds awesome, there are some things that need to be taken in consideration.
+SSR sounds awesome, there are however some things that need to be taken in consideration.

 ### Time to interaction

-Even though they can see the website, it does'nt meant it is working.
+Even though users can see the website, it doesn't meant it is fully working.
 For very dynamic websites, with allot of JavaScript logic driving the UI, this can lead to weird situations where the page is rendered, looks ready, but the app bundle is still downloading, so no JavaScript logic can be executed yet.

-### Time to first bite (TTFB) is slower
+### Time to first byte (TTFB) is slower

 Because the server has to actually do the rendering, fetch async data and so on, the time it takes for the response to hit the browser is bigger.